2023 Most Popular Other Visual Art Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Other Visual Art at Millikin University

-Full Other Visual Art at Oberlin College Report
+Read full report on Other Visual Art at Oberlin College

 Saginaw Valley State University ranked #8 on this year’s Most Popular Other Visual Art Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the medium-sized suburb of University Center, Saginaw Valley State University is a public school with a moderately-sized student population.
+Located in the medium-sized suburb of University Center, Saginaw Valley State University is a public college with a medium-sized student population.

-Lawrence University came in at #8 in this year’s edition of the Most Popular Other Visual Art Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Lawrence University ranked #8 on this year’s Most Popular Other Visual Art Bachelor’s Degree Schools in the Great Lakes Region list.
 Located in the city of Appleton, Lawrence U is a private not-for-profit college with a small student population.

 Read full report on Other Visual Art at University of Wisconsin - Green Bay

-Explore the best other visual art colleges for a specific state in the Great Lakes region.
+Explore the best other visual art schools for a specific state in the Great Lakes region.

 Other Visual Art is one of 10 different types of programs to choose from.